 44 GREAT ATTRACTIONS IN MOAB, UTAH

 Moab is my favorite place on earth.
 No other town in the United States offers such a staggering amount of outdoor attractions and activities.
-I consider it America's greatest outdoor destination.
-With two outstanding national parks and hundreds of miles of hiking, mountain biking, and 4x4 driving routes, it's probably no surprise that more than 3 million adventure-seeking visitors flock to the region annually.
+It is undeniably America's greatest outdoor destination.
+With two outstanding national parks and hundreds of miles of hiking, mountain biking, and 4x4 offroad driving routes, it's probably no surprise that more than 3 million adventure-seeking visitors flock to the area annually.

 I hope you enjoy this list.
 Please let me know if I missed any great attractions in the Moab area.